bharatsonwane/team-orbit/frontend/src/pages/README.md

 # Pages Directory

-This directory contains all page components for the Lokvani frontend application.
+This directory contains all page components for the TeamOrbit frontend application.

 ## 📁 Structure